 Our InvestRight Guide to Investing provides worksheets with questions to ask.
 You should never be afraid to ask a question when you don’t understand something.
 It’s your money.

-In the end, it comes down to having a plan.
+Final thoughts In the end, it comes down to having a plan.
 This will allow you to make calm, informed decisions.

 Also, the Globe and Mail’s Rob Carrick wrote an article titled Some do’s and don’t for investors in this market.
 He outlines some common sense portfolio strategies for retail investors who are worried about market losses.